kinderhead/Amethyst/README.md

 * Datapack optimizer
   * Currently only removes empty functions and commands that reference them
 * Supports 1.20.4
   * 1.20.5+ support is limited due to the new item components replacing NBT.
-Most things should still work
+Most things should still work.
+This will change in the future

 ## Installation